England national rugby union team: Rugby World Cup

-England made a poor start to their defence of the World Cup in 2007, with a below par victory over the United States and a heavy 36–0 defeat to South Africa, leaving the title holders on the brink of elimination at the pool stage.
-Improved performances against Samoa and Tonga ensured that England again reached the knockout stage as pool runners-up, before a surprise 12–10 defeat of Australia in the quarter-finals followed by a narrow 14–9 victory over the host nation carried England to a second successive final appearance.
-In the final, held in Paris on 20 October, England lost 15–6 to South Africa, their second defeat by the Springboks during the 2007 tournament.
+England made a poor start to their title defence in 2007, with a below par victory over the United States and a heavy (0–36) defeat to South Africa, leaving the title holders on the brink of elimination at the pool stage.
+Improved performances against Samoa and Tonga ensured that England again reached the knockout stage as pool runners-up.
+They defeated Australia (12–10) in the quarter-finals, and beat France (14–9) in the semi-finals.
+The victory over France gave England the chance to play in their 2nd consecutive final.
+In the final, held in Paris on 20 October, England lost (6–15) to South Africa, their second defeat by the Springboks during the 2007 tournament.

-England reached the quarter-final stage in 2011, losing 19–12 to France.
+England topped their pool in 2011.
+They reached the quarter-finals but were defeated (12–19) to France.

-In 2015, England became the first sole host nation to fail to qualify for the knockout stage, after losing to Wales and Australia in the pool stage.
+In 2015, England became the first host nation to fail to qualify for the knockout stage, after losing to Wales and Australia in the pool stage.

-In 2019, England finished top of their pool before defeating Australia and New Zealand in the knockout stage.
-On 2 November 2019, they suffered a 32–12 final defeat to South Africa in Yokohama, becoming World Cup runners-up for the third time.
+In 2019, England topped their pool.
+They defeated Australia (40–19) and New Zealand (19–7) in the knockout stage.
+On 2 November 2019, they suffered a (12–32) defeat to South Africa in the final in Yokohama, becoming World Cup runners-up for the third time in their history.

+In 2023, England topped their pool.
+They defeated Fiji in the quarter-finals (30–24) before losing to the eventual champions South Africa (15–16) in the semi-finals.
+They beat Argentina in the bronze medal match (26–23) to finish the tournament in 3rd place.